Quasi-Invariance under Flows Generated by Non-Linear PDEs: Introduction

 \subsection{Notation and Basic Hypotheses}

 Let $(D,\rho)$ be a separable locally compact metric space.
 Let ${\cal B}$ denote the Borel $\sigma$-algebra on $D$.
-For the background of this choice, see the first paragraph of Section \ref{sec:2} and Remarks (1) and (2) of Section \ref{sec:2}.
-Let $\lambda$ be a measure on $(D,{\cal B})$.
-A {\it measure} without any adjective is always finite and non-negative.
+Let $C_0(D)$ denote the space of all continuous functions on $D$ such that for each $\ve >0$ the set $\{x\in D:|f(x)|\ge\ve\}$ is compact.
+One reason for the particular choice of $(D,\rho)$ is that, in this setting, $C_0(D)$ is separable.
+Another reason is that $(D,\rho)$ is $\sigma$-compact.
+See also Remarks (1) and (2) of Section \ref{sec:2}.